kevinding0218/InterviewDocuments/Q and A/System Design/Design Uber.md

 	- Driver QPS = 200k / 4 = 50k
 		- Driver report locations by every 4 seconds
 	- Peak Driver QPS = 50k * 3 = 150k
+	- Rider QPS can be ignored
+		- No need to report at any time
+		- Must be far less than Driver QPS
+	- Storage Estimation
+		- If every location need to be recorded, 200k * 86400 / 4 * 100 bytes ~ 0.5T / day
+		- if only need
 ### Service
 #### Service Oriented Architectore